-Superintendent Libby also asked the board for approval to adjust the monthly early release dismissal time one hour earlier.
-Superintendent Libby and Principal Carlson shared that the adjustment would have a minor impact on students and families but would allow teachers more time for professional development and collaboration.
-It would also be a gesture to support teachers who continue to carry an extra load due to the pandemic.

-Upon motion by Mike Pierce and second by Sarah Bradley Prindiville, the Board voted to approve the calendar adjustment as presented and give the Superintendent the flexibility to adjust the early release time as she sees fit.
-Vote: 10-0 Student Vote 3-0 Passed
+Superintendent Libby asked the board for approval to adjust the monthly Wednesday early release dismissal time one hour earlier, with the elementary school releasing at 12:15pm and the middle school at 1:00pm.
+The adjustment would have a minor impact on students and families but would allow teachers more time for collaboration and professional development.
+It would be a great gesture to support teachers who continue to carry an extra load due to the pandemic.
+This change, if approved, would start in January.
+Upon motion by Marcia Dietrich and second by Sarah Bradley Prindiville, the Board voted to approve the adjustment to the early release time as presented.